LukaTV939/OpenSteamClient/README.md

     - Could probably very simply just load the OG ui from the cached/ folder, but VGUI_s is 32-bit and we're 64-bit
     - Would need to reimplement the entire UI framework from scratch though
 - [ ] Reimplement steamclient.dll/so
+  - [ ] Investigate rewriting SteamService as 64-bit, and using box86 for loading 32-bit modules
 - [ ] MacOS
 - [ ] Reverse ZipVZ (ValveZip?) format